hyperledger/besu-docs/docs/public-networks/concepts/sync-node.md

 Besu must connect with other peers to sync with the network.
 If your node is having trouble peering, try [troubleshooting peering](../how-to/troubleshoot/peering.md).

-Besu supports several synchronization options for different network types and use cases:
+## Sync modes

-## Public network syncing
+Besu supports several sync modes for different network types and use cases.
 For public networks, Besu offers the following sync modes:

 - [Snap synchronization](#snap-synchronization)